kciurleo/discoelysiumink/README.md

 ## Customization
 ### Simple Customization
 In-text formatting (excluding choices/checks) has both an Ink tag version and a custom markup version.
-These markup versions (e.g. <int>Wisdom<end> to provide the styling of an intelligence speaker) are intended for one-off usage or for coders proficient in Ink who don't want to interact with javascript.
+These markup versions (e.g. \<int\>Wisdom\<end\> to provide the styling of an intelligence speaker) are intended for one-off usage or for coders proficient in Ink who don't want to interact with Javascript.

 ### Add Speaker Portraits
   - To add more speaker portraits, upload an image of the speaker to the images folder